TelethonKids/biometrics/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-This pakcage includes RMarkdown and ioslides templates that incorporate the Telethon Kid’s style guide and emulate the Institutes Web theme.
+This package includes RMarkdown and ioslides templates that incorporate the Telethon Kid’s style guide and emulate the Institutes Web theme.
 Currently, templates are available to produce stand-alone HTML reports and ioslides presentations.
-These templates also include colour palates that will automatically reproduce Telethon Kids style in R graphics.
+These templates also include colour palettes that will automatically reproduce Telethon Kids style in R graphics.
 A number of helper functions and data-sets are also available.